 Day 1 : The hangover stage

-Sunday morning July 26th it was finally time again, Bart and I (Bram) would go on another cycling vacation.
-The journey really started the Friday before though.
-I wouldn't be able to use my racing bike for the next couple of weeks, so went for a last and tough ride.
-The next morning I had to wake up at 6:45 to work from 8:00 to 22:00 in the local supermarket.
-Afterwards, my colleagues asked if I 'briefly' wanted to go out for a few drinks with them.
-It was pretty quiet at the local bar, so we decided to cycle somewhere else.
-Eventually it was around 3:30 at night before I got home.
+Sunday morning, July 26th it was finally time again, Bart and I (Bram) would go on another cycling vacation.
+The journey actually started the Friday before, though.
+I couldn't use my racing bike for the next couple of weeks, so I went for a last and challenging ride.
+The following day I had to wake up at 6:45 to work from 8:00 to 22:00 in the local supermarket.
+Afterward, my colleagues asked if I 'briefly' wanted to go out for a few drinks with them.
+It was pretty quiet at the local bar, so we decided to cycle elsewhere.
+Eventually, it was around 3:30 at night before I got home.
 After racing my bike on Friday, I had thus worked 14 hours, cycled 35 km, and went out until 3:30.
-After sleeping for four and a half hours Bart arrived so we could leave.
-Fortunately I hardly had a hangover, because I was still drunk.
-After being laughed at a lot I managed to climb on my bike and around 9:30 Bart and I left for France.
+After sleeping for four and a half hours, Bart arrived so we could leave.
+Fortunately, I hardly had a hangover because I was still drunk.
+After being laughed at a lot, I managed to climb on my bike and around 9:30 Bart and I left for France.

-After 50 kilometers we took a break so I could wake up.
-Bart had brought three bags of raisin buns and two liters of water, I three cookies and a bottle of Fanta.
+After 50 kilometers, we took a break so I could wake up.
+Bart had brought three bags of raisin buns, two liters of water, three cookies, and a bottle of Fanta.
 I had planned to buy food along the way.
 Then Bart reminded me that it was Sunday, so all stores were closed.
-We continued over the same roads as we had cycled over two years ago, on our way to the Mediterranean sea.
+We continued over the same roads we had cycled two years ago, on our way to the Mediterranean sea.
 There again was way too much sun and a strong headwind.
-After 70 km I became very hungry and thirsty, and also started to develop a nice sunburn.
+After 70 km, I got very hungry and thirsty and developed a nice sunburn.
 That was a good start for the rest of the trip.

-After 120 km I was already tired and dehydrated, while we just reached the toughest part of the Ardennes, a hilly area in Belgium.
-Fortunately we found a tap with some pear trees nearby.
-I was so hungry I decided to eat those, while Bart was laughing at me.
-Unfortunately they weren't ripe yet, so I was still hungry, but at least my thirst was quenched.
+After 120 km, I was already tired and dehydrated even though we had just reached the toughest part of the Ardennes, a hilly area in Belgium.
+Fortunately, we found a tap with some pear trees nearby.
+I was so hungry I tried to eat those while Bart was laughing at me.
+Unfortunately, the pears weren't ripe yet, so I was still hungry, but at least my thirst was quenched.